-- Assists in governing the PA by contributing to the Board’s policies, objectives and activities.
+- Assists in the governing of the PA by contributing to the Board’s policies, objectives and activities;

-- Actively participates in fulfilling the PA’s mission, values, plans and actions and in reviewing the Board’sperformance toward achieving its goals.
+- Actively participates in fulfilling the PA’s mission, values, plans and actions and participates in reviewing the Board’s performance toward achieving its goals;

-- Participates in assessing the changing environment in which the PA functions and responds to relevant changes by revising and approving strategies and actions.
+- Participates in the assessment of a changing environment in which the PA functions and responds to relevant changes by revising and approving strategies and actions;

-- Participates in the review and approval of PA plans and funding requests for patient care related project submitted by UOHI staff.
+- Participates in the review and approval of the PA plans and projects for funding requests for patient care related projects submitted by UOHI staff;